 In what served as a benchmark for the Illini program, the 2004 season served as a year of firsts as Heffernan helped guide the team to a Big Ten regular-season dual meet title and the first Midlands Tournament team title in program history.
 The squad concluded the season with a seventh-place finish at nationals, including a finals appearance by Ott at 125.
 The team brought home five All-America honors, a feat which tied 2004 national champion Oklahoma State, and was the most for Illinois since 1948.

 During the 2003 season, Illinois took eight qualifiers to the NCAA Championships from a squad that had five freshmen competing most of the year.
 The 2003 team finished ninth overall with two national finalists.
 Matt Lackey finished his climb up the ladder with his win in the finals over Troy Letters for his first national title.
-Adam Tirapelle became the first Illinois freshman to make the finals as he ensured All-America honors with his second-place finish.
+Alex Tirapelle became the first Illinois freshman to make the finals as he ensured All-America honors with his second-place finish.
 For his efforts, Heffernan earned AFLAC Assistant Coach of the Year honors in 2003.

-In 2002, during a rebuilding year, Heffernan led a reshaped starting lineup to a 12-4 record and 10th-place finish at nationals.
+In 2002, during a rebuilding year, Heffernan helped lead a reshaped starting lineup to a 12-4 record and 10th-place finish at nationals.
 With seven new starters, the Illini still managed to qualify nine wrestlers for NCAAs after a fifth-place finish at Big Tens, equaling the 2001 squad's NCAA representation.
 That year, the Illini crowned three All-Americans, following two straight seasons of awarding four All-Americans, and Heffernan was named the Assistant Coach of the Year by the National Wrestling Coaches Association (NWCA).

 The Illinois wrestling team has progressively made school history year after year.
 In 2000, the team's sixth-place national finish was the best since 1958, only to be topped by the 2001 finish of fifth place, which was the highest since 1948.
 The 2001 team also took second at the Big Ten Championships, sent nine athletes to the NCAA Championships and posted a 12-2 dual meet record.